terascope/elasticsearch-assets/docs/apis/elasticsearch_sender_api.md

 ```

 ## Elasticsearch Sender Instance
-This is the sender class that is returned from the create method of the APIFactory.
-This returns a [sender api](https://terascope.github.io/teraslice/docs/packages/job-components/api/interfaces/routesenderapi), which is a common interface used for sender apis.
+The sender class, [sender api](https://terascope.github.io/teraslice/docs/packages/job-components/api/interfaces/routesenderapi),  returned from the create method of the APIFactory, follows our common sender api interface.

 ### send (async)
 ```(records: DataEntities[]) => Promise<void>```
-This method will format the records into an elasticsearch bulk request and send them to elasticsearch
+Formats an elasticsearch bulk request and sends it to elasticsearch

 parameters:
 - records: an array of data-entities

 ### verify (async)
 ```(route?: string) => Promise<void>```
-This method ensures that the index is created.
-However, this currently is a noop as the bulk index request will make the index, this might change in the future.
-This exists because this follows a common interface.
-Other senders might need to verify that the destination exists before sending data.
+Ensures that the index is created.
+The bulk index request will make the index if it doesn't exist so this function is not necessary for the Elasticsearch sender, but this might change in the future.

 parameters:
 - route: a string representing the index to create